polar3197/polar3197.github.io/_posts/2025-07-26-transit_etl.md

 * Build toward a reproducible, self-contained training pipeline using Spark and scikit-learn.

 * (Aspirational) Publish a fast, lightweight [Leaflet.js](https://leafletjs.com/) map on my website showing live MUNI locations and classification model inferences.

-In this project I aim to put my Raspberry Pi Spark-cluster to work to fetch, enrich and tokenize this data to train an ML classification model.

 ## Structure
 The structure is as follows, and it is conceived around two constraints: